-A digital copy of the Purchase Order and any attachment will be uploaded into Skyward by the Purchasing Department.
+A digital copy of the Purchase Order and any attachment will be maintained in Skyward by the Purchasing Department.

-Schools and departments may access Skyward to view or print the digital Purchase Order.
+Schools and departments may access Skyward to view the Purchase Order digital record.

 Additional records associated with the Purchase Order will also be uploaded by the Purchasing Department into Skyward.